junyoung-sim/portfolio/README.md

 ![alt text](https://github.com/junyoung-sim/portfolio/blob/main/res/trial3/result.png)

-The results above show that each time segment of the model's portfolio value corresponds closely to one of the N assets with the best return during that period (momentum-based).
-The model's portfolio value also reaches closely to the average value of all N assets (arbitrage).
+The results above show that the model tends to maximize holdings of assets with the best momentum.
+Furthermore, the model demonstrates arbitrage behavior as its final portfolio value closely reflects the average value of all N assets.

-Note that the results above are merely theoretical and experimental as the model's convergence and behavior may vary by the random seed assigned for simulating an environment.
+Note that these results above are merely experimental as the model's convergence and behavior may vary by the random seed assigned for simulating an environment.
 Further work and more complex optimization objectives would be needed for practical applications in real market environments.

 ## References